What is IOTA? How to Buy IOTA in 2021

 - IOTA facilitates payments and Internet of Things applications, via a system of machine to machine (M2M) transactions.

 Sounds pretty good, right?

-To understand how IOTA manages to do all these things, let’s start with looking at the infrastructure that IOTA is built on – the tangle.
+To understand how IOTA manages to do all these things, let’s start by looking at the infrastructure that IOTA is built on – the Tangle.

 IOTA is not a blockchain as we are used to seeing in the crypto world.
 Rather, it is something else entirely, it is a DLT (Distributed Book Technology) that works under a DAG.

 But what do all these technicalities mean?
 To find out the answer, let’s start deconstructing IOTA and then know how it works.

 So, if you’ve read up a bit on Bitcoin and other cryptocurrencies, you’ll know that they work on a blockchain.
 A blockchain is, quite simply, a chain made up of digital blocks.